Vulnerability may look like a sign of weakness, but the truth is, it actually takes a lot of courage to be vulnerable.

 Has this ever happened to you?
 You know intellectually that what you are hearing is true, but it still makes you very uncomfortable.

-Even though I had asked for the business coach’s honest opinion—and even though I know there is some truth in what she said—I realize now that I wasn’t quite ready to handle her comments.
+I had asked for the business coach’s honest opinion—and I knew there was some truth in what she said—I wasn’t quite ready to handle her comments.
 Before I went any further in processing or acting on her recommendations, I stopped myself.
 I took some time to accept the emotions I was feeling and asked myself:

 What are my emotions telling me?